Trusted WordPress tutorials, when you need them most.

 Blog Design Options in Blogger

-Blogger only provides a limited set of templates to use.
+Blogger only provides a limited set of templates.
 These templates are pretty basic and have been used on thousands of blogs.

 Blogger themes